 Automation will allow you to nurture leads at scale.
 Imagine typing out hundreds of emails by hand every day.
 It’s unsustainable and definitely not a good use of your time.

 But automated messaging can feel robotic and impersonal if you’re not careful.
 Personalize your communications by segmenting your audience in your lead nurturing tools of choice.
 Then only send them messages and content that’s relevant to their interests.

 3. Don’t Overwhelm Your Leads

 The amount of lead nurturing you do is very important.
-Your customers probably don’t want to be bombarded with messages on a daily basis.
 The trick is to find an outreach cadence that keeps your company top of mind without becoming intrusive.